Andrés Díaz (Argentine footballer)

-Andrés Alejandro Díaz (born March 21, 1983) is an Argentine football midfielder.
+Andrés Alejandro Díaz (born March 21, 1983) is a former Argentine footballer who played as a midfielder.

 Career

 Díaz made his debut for Rosario Central in 2003.
 In July 2007 he signed with Benfica in a 6 million euro transfer that also involved his teammate Ángel Di María.
 Benfica would receive 50% future transfer fees of the player and other parties receive another 50%.